 The Parisian passages are the hidden gems of the French capital.
-They are often neglected by the tourists for the sole reason of not knowing they exist!
+Tourists often neglect them for the sole reason of not knowing they exist!
 Their construction is dated back to 1800s and some of them have an interesting story.
-Generally, they were made to employ the unused spaces between buildings and created a sort of covered shopping centres.
+Generally, they were made to employ unused spaces between buildings and created a sort of covered shopping centres.
 The charm of these places in our days is that many of them kept their decorations and even some businesses still run in their original premises as they did a century ago.

 Although ‘Le Procope’ is known among the tourists, it is not a popular tourist spot.
 Visiting this restaurant in the heart of the Latin Quarter gives you the chance to feel the atmosphere of the time of the young Napoleon Bonaparte.
 The story says that he liked to meet here his peers long before he became the Emperor of France.